-Training requirement Who When Health & Safety All Staff online training via Mentor Specialist training completed.
-Roll-out 2020/21 Administration of Medication in School All teaching Staff Support Staff responsible for administering medication - in-house training Ongoing Asbestos Management All Staff - awareness Review requirements with Mentor Emergency Procedures, Fire Wardens and Fire Precautions Fire Marshalls - School Fire Warden Training (2 hours 15 minutes) formal training All other Staff - Certificate of Schools Extinguisher & Awareness Training (90 minutes) formal training Completed and ongoing First Aid All relevant staff should attend a one day first aid refresher course every three years to ensure provision of basic emergency aid at all times.
+Training requirement Who When Health & Safety All Staff National College online and inhouse training Specialist training completed.
+Roll-out 2020/21 Administration of Medication in School All teaching Staff Support Staff responsible for administering medication - online & in-house training Ongoing Asbestos Management All Staff - awareness Review requirements with Mentor Emergency Procedures, Fire Wardens and Fire Precautions Fire Marshalls - School Fire Warden Training formal training All other Staff - Certificate in Fire Safety for Schools (National College) Completed and ongoing First Aid All relevant staff should complete the Certificate in First Aid Awareness in Schools (National College) annually.
 PE staff require additional training due to the number and nature of out-of-hours activities for which they are responsible.
-First Aid Officers complete HSE Emergency First Aid at Work formal training Teaching Staff complete Emergency First Aid Awareness formal training All other Staff require general awareness Completed and ongoing Legionella Management Policy - Formal training for operatives and Bursar via Tempus Ongoing
+First Aid Officers complete HSE Emergency First Aid at Work formal training Completed and ongoing Legionella Management Policy - Formal training for operatives and Director of Finance and Resources via Tempus Ongoing Major Incidents Policy All staff, operatives and pupils Programme being produced by Health & Safety Committee

-Major Incidents Policy All staff, operatives and pupils Programme being produced by Health & Safety Committee Management of nut and other food allergies All teaching Staff and First Aid Officers - in-house training Other Support Staff - general awareness Ongoing Safe Working Code of Conduct All staff and operatives - awareness Ongoing School Visits and Outings - in-house training on specific areas Risk Assessment - all teaching staff & Bursar - in-house and formal training Review requirements with Mentor Safeguarding relating to Visits and Outings - all Teaching Staff - DSL training and coaching Ongoing
+Management of nut and other food allergies All teaching Staff - included in First Aid training Ongoing Safe Working Code of Conduct All staff and operatives - awareness Ongoing School Visits and Outings - in-house training on specific areas Risk Assessment - all teaching staff & Director of Finance and Resources - in-house and formal training Completed and ongoing Ongoing Safeguarding relating to Visits and Outings - all Teaching Staff - DSL training and coaching